zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Sun Feb 24 14:52:28 CST 2019`]
+1. This week, I had some emergency thing to handle.
+I will get back next week.

 [`Sat Feb 16 17:35:54 CST 2019`]
 1. `OpenRemotePort` is done now.
 The CDBusProxyPdo and CDBusProxyFdo are found lack of the `online/offline` handler for both remote server and remote module, and need to add some code next week.
 And after that, we can move on to debug `EnableEvent` related stuffs.